Khushboo0820/XPagination/README.md

 <b>Features:</b><br />

 1.Data Fetching:<br />
-&nbsp;• Employee data is fetched from a remote API and displayed in a paginated table.<br />
+&nbsp;&nbsp;• Employee data is fetched from a remote API and displayed in a paginated table.<br />
-&nbsp;• If data fetching fails, an alert is shown with an error message.<br />
+&nbsp;&nbsp;• If data fetching fails, an alert is shown with an error message.<br />

 2.Pagination:<br />
-&nbsp;•The table is paginated with 10 rows displayed per page.<br />
+&nbsp;&nbsp;•The table is paginated with 10 rows displayed per page.<br />
-&nbsp;•Users can navigate between pages using "Previous" and "Next" buttons.<br />
+&nbsp;&nbsp;•Users can navigate between pages using "Previous" and "Next" buttons.<br />
-&nbsp;•The current page number is displayed between the pagination buttons.<br />
+&nbsp;&nbsp;•The current page number is displayed between the pagination buttons.<br />

 3.Dynamic Row Numbering:<br />
 &nbsp;•Row numbers are displayed dynamically based on the current page, so the